 - pick-up basketball at the park

 I admit it – I'm not a fan of multi-step cooking.
 The most involved dish I make is lasagna, maybe once a month.
 I use fresh vegetables, so all I need is a cutting board, knife, and a large skillet to cook the veggies in.
-A 9x13 baking dish, a mixing bowl, a cheese grater, a measuring cup and spoons, a slotted cooking spoon, and a spatula complete the equipment list (I use no-boil noodles).
+A 9x13 baking dish, mixing bowl, cheese grater, measuring cup and spoons, and a fish turner complete the equipment list (I use no-boil noodles).
 The same equipment lets me bake a fruit crisp, tamale pie, and many other dishes.

-I use my slow cooker often for chili, stew, spicy chicken with rice, even banana cake.
+I use my slow cooker for chili, spicy chicken with rice, even banana cake.
 I have a large saucepan, a colander, a two-slice toaster, a teakettle, and a few other tools and utensils.
-I've pared my dishware, glassware, and silverware to six place settings (which means we can host our family for a meal), plus a couple of sets of plastic dishes for our grandsons.
+I've pared my dishware, glassware, and silverware to six place settings (which means we can host our grown children for a meal), plus a couple of sets of plastic dishes for our grandsons.